psksvp/Array-Combinatorial/README.md

 **This repo is archived.
 Please use swift algorithm.
-It's better, it lazily enumuated the seq.**
+It's better, it lazily enumuates the sequence.**

 https://github.com/apple/swift-algorithms